CrossRef/event-data-user-guide/docs/data/transparency-authority-trust.md

       <meta name="dc.identifier" content="10.1371/journal.pone.0160617" />
     </head>

-This means that in cases like this, the Landing Page URL-to-DOI mapping is made on the authority of the organisation running that website, i.e. the Publisher's.
+This means that in cases like this, the Landing Page URL-to-DOI mapping is made on the authority of the organization running that website, i.e. the Publisher's.

 We maintain a list of publisher domains (see the [Artifacts](artifacts)), which we do by following DOIs to see where they resolve to.
 We will only accept URL-to-DOI equivalence assertions from domains on this list.